belovroman90/todolist/README.md

 ## About

 A learning project ToDo List created to showcase frontend development skills.
-The project includes server interaction, state management, routing, and error handling.
+The project built with TypeScript, which enhances code reliability and maintainability.
+ToDo List includes server interaction, state management, routing, and error handling.

 ## Technologies